laravel/docs/migrations.md

 <a name="column-method-unsignedDecimal"></a>
 #### `unsignedDecimal()` {#collection-method}

-The `unsignedDecimal` method creates an `UNSIGNED DECIMAL` equivalent column with an optinoal precision (total digits) and scale (decimal digits):
+The `unsignedDecimal` method creates an `UNSIGNED DECIMAL` equivalent column with an optional precision (total digits) and scale (decimal digits):

     $table->unsignedDecimal('amount', $precision = 8, $scale = 2);